07 Mar Transform Your Workplace into a Learning Space through Digital Coaching

 Digital coaching to facilitate and support learning

 In the modern, fast-paced workplace where real-time agility is essential, digital coaching provides a platform through which the process of continuous learning can be recognized and facilitated.
 It can help to prompt and prioritize reflection, and supports the transfer of learning into everyday life.
-Digital coaching encourages people to take the time out to realize what they are learning, where they can apply what they’ve learned, and how it impacts their work and life.
+Automated coaching encourages people to take the time out to realize what they are learning, where they can apply what they’ve learned, and how it impacts their work and life.

 At Cognician, we encourage social learning through the sharing of insights and reflections.
 This is another way of fostering a learning culture at work, as colleagues can see what their peers are learning, and can benefit, as well as have engaging discussions to learn from and with each other.
 When companies discuss what their collective work-specific learnings are, it can streamline processes and save time and resources, because it can prevent unnecessary duplications of efforts.